 FROM customer_contact;

-If we wanted to write this out using the tables, we would have to do the following each time:
+If we wanted to write this out using tables, we would have to do the following each time:

 SELECT customer.first_name, customer.last_name, employee.first_name as support_first_name, employee.last_name as support_last_name